ClementCollignon/MarketNeutral_CNN/README.md

 As I want to have a market neutral strategy, let's reformulate:
 Can I feed the candle charts for 'stock0' and 'stock1' to a CNN and output 0 (1) if stock0 (stock1) outperforms?

+In the second part, I will try to predict directly the relative performance between the two stocks to avoid "force-fitting" together cases that are extremely dissimilar.
+For instance cases where the relative performance of stock 1 over stock 0 would be 0.001% and 4%.

 ## Table of Contents

 - [The Idea](#the-idea)